pmean/classes/biostats-2/general/syllabus.md

 You will have quizzes to complete every week and a final exam to complete at the end of the semester.
 You are welcome to review any notes, review any videos, or find resources on the web during the quizzes or final.
 You can ask for assistance from any computerized resource (Google, Siri, ChatGPT, etc.), but you cannot ask for assistance from any live person.

-You are expected to run your own programs in SPSS or other statistical software, but if you need help resolving an error message, you can ask for assistance from your instructors, from other students or from any other person who is willing to help.
+You are expected to run your own programs in SPSS or other statistical software, but if you need help resolving an error message, you can ask for assistance from your instructors, from other students, or from any other person who is willing to help.
 You must write the interpretations of the SPSS output by yourself.

 Please review the required readings prior to the Tuesday Zoom class or prior to watching the recorded videos.